 Consequently, when your basic function works, that first week of launching could get you thousands or hundreds of users and a lot more PR than you could ever imagine.

 7. Using Kickstarter/Indiegogo

-Many startups have gone onto the crowdfunding sites like Kickstarter and Indiegogo to not only raise funds for product development and distribution but also for gaining some PR before the official launch date.
+Many startups have used crowdfunding sites like Kickstarter and Indiegogo to not only raise funds for product development and distribution but also to gain some PR before the official launch date.
 At this point, most of these startups have developed a basic product from their idea and are willing to get test users who also fund-raise for further development or mass manufacturing.

 8. Join Communities

 There are hundreds of thousands of online communities for specific niches.
 They range from tech to architecture; from bikes to planes; from gaming to sports and entertainment.
 Almost any community you can think of exists online somewhere.

 These communities also exist on various online platforms like Reddit where communities are huge to forums where these interests are laid out on an even larger audience.
 Joining these communities to discuss about your soon-to-be-launched startup could get you interested people who will spread the word and even get you more email opt-ins.